Structural integrity and failure: History

 The need to build structures with integrity goes back as far as recorded history.
 Houses needed to be able to support their own weight, plus the weight of the inhabitants.
 Castles needed to be fortified to withstand assaults from invaders.
 Tools needed to be strong and tough enough to do their jobs.

-However, the science of fracture mechanics as it exists today was not developed until the 1920s, when Alan Arnold Griffith studied the brittle fracture of glass.
+In ancient times there were no mathematical formulas to predict the integrity of a structure.
+Builders, blacksmiths, carpenters, and masons relied on a system of trial and error (learning from past failures), experience, and apprenticeship to make safe and sturdy structures.
+Historically, safety and longevity were ensured by overcompensating, for example, using 20 tons of concrete when 10 tons would do.
+Galileo Galilei was one of the first to take the strength of materials into account in 1638, in his treatise Dialogues of Two New Sciences.
+However, mathematical ways to calculate such material properties did not begin to develop until the 19th century.
+The science of fracture mechanics, as it exists today, was not developed until the 1920s, when Alan Arnold Griffith studied the brittle fracture of glass.

 Starting in the 1940s, the infamous failures of several new technologies made a more scientific method for analyzing structural failures necessary.
 During World War II, over 200 welded-steel ships broke in half due to brittle fracture, caused by stresses created from the welding process, temperature changes, and by the stress concentrations at the square corners of the bulkheads.
 In the 1950s, several De Havilland Comets exploded in mid-flight due to stress concentrations at the corners of their squared windows, which caused cracks to form and the pressurized cabins to explode.
 Boiler explosions, caused by failures in pressurized boiler tanks, were another common problem during this era, and caused severe damage.
 The growing sizes of bridges and buildings led to even greater catastrophes and loss of life.
 This need to build constructions with structural integrity led to great advances in the fields of material sciences and fracture mechanics.